 sudo su - murphy.
 You are now logged into the XDC.
 The merge command line utility,

 mrg is installed on all XDCs.
-You can use that to build a secure tunnel between the XDC and your experiment.
+(It is also preconfigured to communicate with the portal.)
+You use this to build a secure tunnel between the XDC and your experiment.
 This is covered in the next section.

 Attaching to the Experiment